-Our clients know we take great pride in being responsive to their situations.
-During this time of extraordinary challenge we are doubling down on that commitment.
-First, know that we will be here for you.
-Without interruption.
-We are committed to providing the same high level of service for in-person consultations while being diligent about disinfecting and social distancing.
-We will also be as flexible as your needs require.
-Together, let's take the following common sense measures.
+Our clients know we take great pride in being responsive to their needs.
+During this time of extraordinary challenge we are doubling down on that commitment, and looking forward to providing the same high level of service.

 Like everyone, we are making day-to-day adjustments to a developing situation.
 It's been reported that by the afternoon of D-Day, allied forces were directing traffic on the beach.
 In the last couple of weeks I have seen a bit of that spirit.
 Both bench and bar have rallied quickly, implementing procedures to address the COVID-19 crisis, while keeping the legal process running as normally as possible.